 6. The joys of no longer needing to be NPO

-Bathroom accessibility and worrying about going in public is one thing, having to worry about going in a small confined space while airborne or not on land is a whole different level of stress.
-Whenever I’m on a plane or a boat I just hope for the best.
+We all know the anxiety that comes along with long road trips, airplane flights, and boat rides.
+Bathroom accessibility and worrying about going in public is 1 thing, having to worry about going in a small confined space while airborne or not on land is a whole different level of stress.
+Whenever I'm on a plane or a boat, I just hope for the best.

 8. How bloated it's possible for a stomach to become

-As a new mom, it’s amazing how similar a bloated stomach from Crohn’s looks to a second trimester pregnant belly.
-It’s incredible how different our bodies can look mid-flair vs. a healthy time.
-It’s like our intestines are trying to come out of our bodies.
+As a new mom, it's amazing how similar a bloated stomach from Crohn's looks to a second trimester pregnant belly.
+It's incredible how different our bodies can look mid-flare versus during a healthy time.
+It's like our intestines are trying to come out of our bodies.

-9. Feeling on top of the world one hour and in the hospital the next
+9. Feeling on top of the world 1 hour and in the hospital the next